I really hate grief memoirs.

 Just because you’ve experienced grief does not make you an expert on grief.
 It only makes you an expert on YOUR grief.

-Though sharing the stories is an essential part of the grieving process, the purpose of telling those stories is for personal healing not for the enlightenment or healing of others.
+Sharing the stories of our loss is an essential part of the healing process of grief.
+The purpose of telling those stories is for personal healing not for the enlightenment or healing of others.

 Can those stories sometimes help others?
 Certainly.
 This is what happens in support groups all the time.
 The stories of unhealed grief are mutually shared among group members.
 It’s powerful stuff and the common threads emerge out of the awareness and respect that each person’s grief is unique.

 Therein lies the difference.
 Stories shared mutually and reciprocally, heal.
 Personal stories presented as “the answer”, generally don’t.

 So yes, I hate memoirs but I love, love, love writing as a way to process your grief.